CChenLi/integer_convert/README.md

 # Integer_convert

-This project recognizes Chinese characters in a image file and convert them into Arabic numerals
+- This project recognizes Chinese characters in a image file and convert them into Arabic numerals
 Check [demo.ipynb](https://github.com/CChenLi/integer_convert/blob/main/demo.ipynb) for the whole process
+- Future work: to handel rotated input, use PCA for number seperation, and K-mean for character sereration

 ### Prerequisites